muppet9010/factorio-muppet-streamer/README.md

 - destinationType of position expects a table of the x, y coordinates.
 This can be in any of the following valid JSON formats (array or list): `{"x": 10, "y": 5}` or `[10, 5]`.
 - destinationType of enemyUnit does a search for the nearest enemy unit within the maxDistance.
 If this is a very large area (3000+) this may be slow.
 - All teleports will try 10 random locations around their targeted position within the arrivalRadius setting to try and find a valid spot.
-If there is no success they will repeat the whole activity up to 5 times before giving up.
-The destinationType target will be re-calculated for each attempt.
+If there is no success they will try with a differnet target 5 times before giving up for the `random` and `biterNest` destinationType.
-- The reachableOnly will give up on a target if it gets a failed pathfinder request and find a new target to repeat the process with up to the 5 times.
+- The reachableOnly option will give up on a valid random location for a target if it gets a failed pathfinder request.
 For biterNests this means it may not end up being the closest biter nest you are teleported to in all cases.
 This may also lead to no valid target being found in some cases, so enable with care and expectations.
+The backupTeleportSettings can provide assistance here.
 - The backupTeleportSettings is intended for use if you have a more risky main destinationType.
 For example your main destinationType may be biter nest within 100 tiles, with a backup being a random location within 1000 tiles.
 All settings in the backupTeleportSettings must be provided just like the main command details.
 It will be queued to action at the end of the previous teleport attempt failing.
 - A player teleported comes with their vehicle if they have one (excludes trains).